-Norwich Research Park uses knowledge of living systems to address global societal challenges, such as food production, climate change and improving human and animal health.
+Norwich Research Park uses knowledge of living systems and agricultural biotechnology to address global societal challenges, such as food production, climate change and improving human and animal health.

 At Norwich Research Park knowledge of plants and microbes is used to address global societal challenges, such as food production, climate change and improving human and animal health.
 Multidisciplinary research on the Park that directly impacts crop resilience helps to combat disease and increases yield benefiting both agriculture and the environment.